Momentum Mag Shop

 6. Join a club.
 Most local bike clubs organize daylong and multi-day rides.
 Join up, make some new friends and learn the tricks of the bike travel trade from those who’ve been there.

-7. If you plan to camp, begin with an S24O, or Sub-24-hour Overnight (aka bike overnight).
+7. If you plan to camp, begin with a short, overnight trip.
 Among other plusses, this will give you an opportunity to see how your non-bike gear — tent, camp stove, sleeping bag, etc. — is working.
 You’ll also find out whether or not you like sleeping on the ground.

 8. Get inspired by doing some armchair travel.
-Prowl around the Crazy Guy on a Bike website for a while and you’ll find journals from traveling cyclists who have been to every corner of the globe.
+Prowl around the Crazy Guy on a Bike website or any number of bike touring blogs on the web for a while and you’ll find journals from traveling cyclists who have been to every corner of the globe.
 Reading about a multi-year, around-the-world adventure may make that weekend ride you’re dreaming of doing more plausible.

-9. Read a good how-to book, like The Essential Touring Cyclist.
+9. Read a good bike touring how-to book, like The Essential Touring Cyclist

-10. Sign up for a six-day Intro to Road Touring course, which Adventure Cycling is offering in Virginia, Wisconsin and Oregon in 2010.
+10. Sign up for an intro to road touring course, which Adventure Cycling offers in a few states.
 These unique courses are designed to get you on the road with two days of classroom instruction followed by a four-day self-contained camping tour.
 A maximum of 20 riders are permitted in each class, guaranteeing a high instructor-to-student ratio.
+You can also do a quick online search for a comparable bike touring intro course in your region.

 Michael McCoy is field editor for Adventure Cycling Association , the largest cycling membership group in North America.
 Adventure Cycling works to inspire people of all ages to travel by bicycle.